-Once a piece of content has gone through the ringer with copywriting, copyediting and the seemingly never-ending creative and design process, there’s still the whole part about making sure it even gets noticed.
+Once a piece of content has gone through the wringer with copywriting, copyediting, and the seemingly never-ending creative and design process, there’s still the whole part about making sure it even gets noticed.
 Because, after your team has poured hours, days, sometimes even weeks into the creation of a single piece of content, the cold, hard truth is that it’s harder than ever to (organically) get it in front of the right people who actually want or need it – aka qualified leads.

 Enter: paid social.

 As more and more companies and brands continue to invest in aggressive content marketing tactics, the need to reach as many qualified prospects as possible is becoming increasingly difficult, yet absolutely imperative.
 Because of this, paying for content promotion on social media is an essential part of any comprehensive inbound marketing strategy.

 Why Paid Social?

 We all know that social is an extremely effective way to reach audiences.
 By investing in native social advertising, marketers are essentially able to spend money in order to get their content in front of the right people – on their preferred channel.
 This is exactly what makes it such a valuable tool for finding your target audience(s) and giving your messages a chance to resonate with a pool of qualified customers.